brunokoga/Montevideo/advanced_dir/coreClasses/fighter.md

 **Critical Specialist (Ex)** : At 17th level, the save DCs of any effects caused by a critical hit with a weapon master's chosen weapon increase by +4.
 This ability replaces weapon training 4.

-**Unstoppable Strike (Ex)** : At 19th level, a weapon master can take a standard action to make one attack with his chosen weapon as a touch attack that ignores damage reduction (or hardness, if attacking an object.
+**Unstoppable Strike (Ex)** : At 19th level, a weapon master can take a standard action to make one attack with his chosen weapon as a touch attack that ignores damage reduction (or hardness, if attacking an object).
 This ability replaces armor mastery.